UW-Madison-Lee-Lab/Expressive_Power_of_LoRA/README.md

 If you want to further add additional experiment configurations, you just need to add the corresponding code into `config.py`, and run `python config.py`.
 The additional configurations will be saved into `additional_fnn_configs.csv` and `additional_tfn_configs.csv`.

 If you changed the code of the experiment functions, and want to rerun some experiments, you can specify the configurations to be rerun in `config.py`.
 The corresponding configurations will be stored into `update_fnn_configs.csv` and `update_tfn_configs.csv` by running `python config.py`.

+If there are some failed jobs, you can run `python failed_config.py` to collect the corresponding configurations, and they are saved in `rerun_fnn_configs.csv` and `rerun_tfn.csv`.

 ## Results Visualization